Qualifications and their levels

 Tertiary qualifications while still at school

-You may be able to study for tertiary qualifications as well as NCEA while at school.
+You may be able to study for tertiary or workplace qualifications as well as NCEA while at school.

-Micro-credentials are a way of recognising your skills and knowledge in a particular area that employers are looking for, such as repairing electric vehicle batteries.
-Some micro-credentials are registered on NZQCF but they aren’t formal qualifications.
+Micro-credentials recognise your skills and knowledge in an area that employers are looking for, such as repairing electric vehicle batteries.
+Some micro-credentials are registered on NZQCF.

 Find out more